jrdorn/Bitsox/README.md

 ## Introduction

 Bitsox is an ecommerce platform that accepts crypto in exchange for socks.
+Users may purchase socks, create and edit an account, view blog posts, receive regular email newsletters, and enter a contact form.
 Source code for the server and REST API can be found [here](https://github.com/jrdorn/bitsox-server).

 I drew design inspiration for this project from Uniswap, Aave, and Polygon.
+I also drew layout inspiration from Amazon.

 ## Status